al-moreno/MongoDB/Unit 3/Script.md

 - Slide 4 -

-Let's consider an example to understand the concept of the Collections and Documents data model in MongoDB.
-Imagine we are building an digital library catalog platform.

-In MongoDB, we would create a collection called "Books" to store all the various title for books.
+Let's consider an example to understand the concept of Collections and Documents data model in MongoDB.
+Imagine we are building an digital library.
+We would create a collection called "Books" to store all the various title for books.
 Each individual book would be represented as a document within the Books collection.

-A document in MongoDB is similar to a JSON object and consists of key-value pairs.
+A document is similar to a JSON object and consists of key-value pairs.
 For instance, a document for a  book might have fields like "title," "author," "pages," and "rating."
 The values for these fields would contain the specific information for each book, such as the title of the book, the author's name, the number of pages or its rating.

 With the Collections and Documents data model, we can easily add, modify, and retrieve books.
 Each document within the "Books" collection can have a different structure if needed, allowing flexibility in the data model.
-For example, some books may have additional fields like "Category" or "Date Published," while others may not.
+For example, some books may have additional fields like "Category" or "ISDN numbers," while others may not.

-By utilizing the Collections and Documents data model in MongoDB, we can organize and store our books in a scalable and efficient manner, making it easier to manage and query our data.
+By utilizing the Collections and Documents data model, we can organize and store our books in a scalable and efficient manner, making it easier to manage and query our data.

 - Slide 5 -

 In the previous slide, we provided an example of a document whose content was in BSON format.
 BSON stands for Binary JSON, which is the binary representation format used by MongoDB to store and transmit data.
 It is designed to be efficient, compact, and fast to parse, making it well-suited for a document-based data model.

-BSON supports a wide range of data types, allowing for the representation of diverse information within MongoDB documents.
-Here are some commonly used data types in MongoDB:
+BSON supports a wide range of data types, allowing for the representation of diverse information within documents.
+Here are some commonly used data types:

-1. MongoDB supports various string types, including regular strings (UTF-8 encoded), binary data, and UUIDs.
+1. MongoDB supports various string types, including regular strings, binary data, and UUIDs.

-2. It also supports different numeric data types, such as integers (32-bit and 64-bit), floating-point numbers, and decimal data types for precise arithmetic operations.
+2. It also supports different numeric data types, such as integers, floating-point numbers, and decimal data types for precise arithmetic operations.

-3. It also provides a Boolean data type for representing true or false values.
+3. It provides a Boolean data type for representing true or false values.

 4. Additonally, MongoDB supports storing dates and timestamps.
 Dates are represented as a 64-bit integer value, which represents the number of milliseconds since the time of Unix (January 1, 1970).